improvbutterfly/Fast-Food-Analysis-California/README.md

 | R value: 0.397767101106243 | R value: 0.5266912680213057 |
 | R-squared value: 0.15821866672246415 | R-squared value: 0.2774036918098909 |

 * No significant correlation here.
+2016 has moderate correlation and a regression line that suggests counties with higher per capita incomes have more choices of fast food restaurants.

 #### Median Household Income vs. Fast Food Restaurants per 10,000 Population